 Concrete technology has come a long way, resulting in very strong, stain and crack resistance tables that can last a life time.
 We use Glass Fiber Reinforced Concrete (GRFC) techniques that create strong but lightweight concrete, and VCAS, a recycled product that further increases strength while reducing the amount of concrete required.
 Between the longevity of concrete, and the relatively small amount of cement required compared to older techniques, our products are fairly green compared to most other furniture materials, which can often wear out in a few years.

 Every leaf and every table is unique, so while you can request us to mimic another table we’ve made, we cannot guarantee its exact likeness.
 If a product arrives damaged, you can make a claim with the shipping company.
-We do not offer refunds for aesthetic reasons.
+We do not offer refunds for custom orders.

 “Since the inception of Holmes Wilson Tables, I have tried to incorporate my art into the business.
 Antiquity — the wondrous spectacle of aging — is a defining aspect of my art, and it has found itself into my tables as well.
 Many pieces appear aged, full of crackles, while the structural integrity of the concrete is not compromised.
 Those who want pristine, Corian-esque surfaces may find my work disappointing.
 I’m always interested in working with those with adventurous spirits and collaborating with designers.”